Shahin Tehran F.C.: Branches and affiliated clubs

 Shahin F.C. had several attached teams and branches under the name and license of Shahin F.C. in different cities of Iran, including Shahin Bushehr F.C. (est. 1942), Shahin Ahvaz F.C. (est. 1948) and Shahin Isfahan F.C.(est. 1953).
 In 1967 due to the political problems that arose in the Shahin F.C. organization, the other teams were forced to cease operations as well.
 Some had to deactivate for a period of time, while other teams renamed and continued under different names.

 Persepolis F.C. started the 1968 season with Parviz Dehdari as manager.
-Despite the efforts to sign and disperse Shahin players to various clubs, Parviz Dehdari and Masoud Boroumand transferred the popularity of Shahin to Persepolis F.C. by taking most Shahin Players to join Persepolis.
-Persepolis F.C. using four Shahin players, had a friendly match with Jam Abadan, a respected team at the time.
-After the match the remainder of the Shahin players joined Persepolis.
 Although Shahin Tehran established in a new team under the name of Shahbaz, it was failed to get back its popularity again.

 Shahin Isfahan F.C. changed its name to Sepahan F.C..
 The club is one of the representatives of Isfahan Province in Takht Jamshid Cup national league.
-The team now plays under the name of Foolad Mobarakeh Sepahan, and has been able to attain a respectable fan base in its hometown.
+The team now plays under the name of Foolad Mobarakeh Sepahan.

-Shahin Bushehr is one of the most popular clubs of Iran.
-After years of history and competing in different levels of the Iranian football league system, including a 1994–95 appearance in the top division and several years in the second level, Shahin Bushehr was renamed Shahin Pars Jonoubi Bushehr in 2007 and promoted to IPL in 2009.
+Shahin Bushehr was renamed Shahin Pars Jonoubi Bushehr in 2007 and promoted to IPL in 2009.
 The club is now owned by Pars Special Economic Energy Zone, based in Asalouyeh, Bushehr Province and currently competes in the 2nd Division after being relegated from Azadegan League in 2013.

 Shahin Ahvaz F.C. was founded in 1948 and was one of Shahin Tehran F.C. branches at the time.
-The golden years of Shahin Ahvaz F.C. were in the 1980s when the team won its very first "Hazfi cup" after defeating Persepolis Tehran in the semi-finals and then Malavan Anzali in the final game.
-This win made them automatically qualify to the Asian Club Championship.
 They currently compete in the Provincial Leagues.